oktadev/okta-blog/_source/_posts/2024-09-10-angular-dpop-jwt.md

 }
 ```

-All HTTP requests to DPoP-protected resources, including the `/token` request to sign in, now require a DPoP proof.
+All HTTP requests to DPoP-protected resources (including the `/token` request) require proof.
 We must enable DPoP in the OIDC configuration.

 The Okta Auth JS SDK has a [configuration property for DPoP](https://github.com/okta/okta-auth-js?tab=readme-ov-file#enabling-dpop) as part of the OIDC config.
 In your IDE, open `src/app/app.config.ts` and find the `OktaAuthModule.forRoot()` configuration.
 Add the `dpop: true` property.
 Your OIDC config will look something like this: